 Over 687,000 strictly plumbing related posts

-Welcome to Plbg.com and PlumbingForum.com.
-The best online (strictly) PLUMBING advice, help, dyi, and informational plumbing forum.
-Questions and discussions about toilets, sinks, faucets, drainage, venting, water heating, showers, pumps, water quality, and other exclusively PLUMBING related issues.
-Please refrain from asking or discussing legal questions, pricing, where to purchase a product, or any business issues, or for contractor referrals, or any questions not related to plumbing.
+Welcome to Plbg.com the PlumbingForum.com.
+We are the best online (strictly) PLUMBING advice, help, dyi, educational, and informational plumbing forum.
+Questions and discussions about toilets, sinks, faucets, drainage, venting, water heating, showers, pumps, and other exclusively PLUMBING related issues.
+Please refrain from asking or discussing legal questions, pricing, where to purchase a product, or any business issues, or for contractor referrals, or any other questions or issues not specifically related to plumbing.
 Keep all posts positive and absolutely no advertising.
 Our site is completely free, without ads or pop-ups.
 We do not sell your information.
 We are made possible by:

 My water service is copper and is not sleeved or wrapped where it enters my basement foundation.
 Its been like this for decades.